Perfect Fit?

 “And so, guys who are great football players can fit into a lot of great offenses.
 And Saquon, regardless of the scheme — I think you saw that in some of the things that we’ve done – he’s been highly productive in many of the schemes, whether it’s gap schemes, whether it’s inside zones, whether it’s pin and pulls, whether it’s toss cracks … every one of these things I’m picturing him breaking a big run off of that.
 And so, that’s a common theme with good football players; they can fit into a lot of different schemes.
 So, I believe he’ll be exceptional at that.”

-While little is known about Kuper’s impact, Sirianni was confident in his selection that will be tasked with guiding the group front to its former glory.
+While Kuper’s effectiveness in the role is yet to be determined, Sirianni was confident in his selection that will be tasked with guiding the group front to its former glory.

 “You’re able to go through and talk to all these different guys and figure out who’s best for you,” he said.
 “And I think, as we talked to guys, we were really impressed with Chris and the things that he’s done as a player, as a coach and his knowledge on the game.
 His knowledge on a system that we’re – some of the things we’re gonna do from that system, because there’s a lot of intricacies within that.